chicken coop size

 Chicken Coop Size Guidelines

-As you can see, maintaining a healthy flock size in relation to the available space inside your coop is very important.
+As you can see, maintaining a healthy flock size with the available space inside your coop is very important.
 So how much coop space does one chicken need?
 That depends on the breed of chickens in your care and whether or not you allow your chickens to free-range during the day.
 Here are a few guidelines for choosing the right chicken coop size.

 Large Breeds